databrickslabs/migrate/jumpbox/README.md

 ## Script Usage

+### How to create an instance off of the AMI and use?
+Go to the AWS console and the corresponding region.
+Click EC2 page and click on the AMIs under Images tab on the left panel.
+Choose the "Private images" and look for the latest AMI (e.g. wm-jumpbox-v1.02) Click the image and "launch"
+Follow the usual process of launching an EC2 instance (make sure to use your own private-key/public-key for SSh purpose)

+Once the instance is launched, go to the EC2 instance and note the public IPv4 DNS (it's under Networking tab) Using the public DNS and the keys you used to launch the EC2 instance, SSH into the instance:

+ssh -i $YOUR_PRIVATE_KEY ec2-user@$EC@_PUBLIC_DNS
+e.g. ssh -i kevin-kim-wm-builder-in-field-eng.pem ec2-user@ec2-54-202-97-209.us-west-2.compute.amazonaws.com

 ### ./setup_env_for_shard.sh $SRC_SHARD_NAME
 e.g. `./setup_env_for_shard.sh shard-qa`
 Sets up a new working directory for the SRC_SHARD_NAME.
 The new directory will have Workspace Migration script the user can use to migrate the workspace.